microsoft/microsoft-ui-xaml/.github/ISSUE_TEMPLATE/feature_proposal.md

 <!-- This is a template for new feature or API proposals.
 For example you can use this to propose a new API on an existing type, or an idea for a new UI control.
 It's fine if you don't have all the details: you can start with the Summary and Rationale.

+If your proposal is more of a vague idea--and you're not sure what specifically you're proposing, file a Discussion issue instead.
+Once the discussion yields clarity on what should be added to WinUI, a Feature Proposal can be filed.

 This link describes the WinUI feature/API proposal process: https://github.com/Microsoft/microsoft-ui-xaml/blob/master/docs/feature_proposal_process.md